jordanlandry/janninscript-online/README.md

 - Add Themes

 - Make cursor only blink when you're not typing, and when you hit a key it reshows up...Probably just have a countdown and reset it everytime a key is pressed.

+- When you press the home button, I want it to only take you to where the indent is, or if you are already there, then take you to the beginning

 Add the following keybinds
 All Arrow keybinds do the action in the direction of the arrow